conjurdemos/nodejs-client-nginx-service/README.md

 The Gatekeeper is also an Nginx server.
 It's configured to intercept all requests and authorize them using the Conjur resource we defined earlier.
 Authorized requests are forwarded to the Web Service.

-So now we will run the Gatekeeper, linking the name `ws` to the Web Service, and providing the Conjur configuration and SSL certificate:
+We will now run the Gatekeeper, linking the name `ws` to the Web Service, and providing the Conjur configuration and SSL certificate.
+To connect to Conjur, the Gatekeeper needs two files:

-First, run it in the foreground to make sure the configuration and startup is successful.
-The gatekeeper needs to be able to connect to Conjur.
-To make this possible, we provide it with two files:

 * `/etc/conjur.conf` A Conjur configuration file, is created by the [conjur init](https://developer.conjur.net/reference/tools/init.html) command.
 * `/etc/conjur.pem` The Conjur SSL certificate.
 This file is also created and installed by [conjur init](https://developer.conjur.net/reference/tools/init.html).